githubschool/animated-invention/dacrouch-huntsville.md

 ### Places to Visit
 - The Rocket - Because rockets
-- The Botanical Gardens - smells pretty
+- The Botanical Gardens - smells very pretty